Generating diffusions with fractional Brownian motion: Tightness of the rough driver as 0 eps

-\begin{remark} Our bound on the large-scale behaviour of the kernels $K_\mft$ is weaker than the bound \cite[Eq.~4.1]{Feynman}.
-The reason why the result still holds is that we assume regularity, which avoids all renormalisation issues and therefore gets rid of regularity requirements. \end{remark}
+\begin{remark} Our bound on the large-scale behaviour of the kernels $K_\mft$ is weaker than the bound \cite[Eq.~4.1]{Feynman} since we assume no bounds on the derivatives.
+The reason why the result still holds is that we assume local integrability, which avoids all renormalisation issues and therefore gets rid of regularity requirements. \end{remark}

 An immediate, but very useful, corollary is the following.